Oscarzhangtc/StringEvolution/README.md

 ```
 Make sure to install both before running.

-Goal_message is an optional argument specfying the target text of the evolution.
+Then run:

 ```bash
 $ python evolve_text.py [goal_message]
 ```

+Where goal_message is an optional argument specfying the target text of the evolution.

-Scroll down to see a sample results.
+Scroll to see a sample result!

 # Overview